dotnet/AspNetCore.Docs/aspnetcore/blazor/Security-guidance.md

   * When we hold data in a component like in our `TodoList` component, if we store the todo items in a `List<ToDoItem>` property or field, that list is using the server memory so if we allow that list to grow unbounded we run the risk of running out of memory.
 This causes not only the current session to end (crash) but all the sessions in that server instance at the time as the application receives an OutOfMemory exception.
     * We recommend that you use some data structure with limits that you can configure to prevent this situation.
   * When we force the UI to render all the todo items, the server is forced to hold on to additional memory for things that might not be visible in the screen at the time.
 (This assumes you don't render all the items and have some sort of paging)
-    * We recommend that you only render the components/data that needs to be visible to the user and avoid holding on to any other data in memory, specially if this data can grow based on user input like our `TodoList`.
-In this particular case you could achieve this by implementing some sort of _virtual-list_ that only exposes a window to the subset of elements at the current position/page for the component to render and keeps the rest either in secondary storage (ideal) or in memory (less ideal).
+    * We recommend that you place limits on the number of items that can be rendered in a list.
+For example, use paginated lists, or simply display only the first 100 or 1000 items, requiring the user to enter more specific search criteria to find items later in the sequence.
+In a more advanced case, you could implement lists or grids that support *virtualization*, meaning that they only render the subset of items currently visible to the user even though the scrollbar allows the user to scroll through the complete set.
+The items not currently visible may be held in secondary storage (ideal) or in memory (less ideal).

 While Blazor server-side applications offer a very similar programming model to other UI frameworks for stateful applications like WPF, Windows forms or Blazor client-side, the main thing to remember is that in all those cases the memory consumed by the application belongs to the client and only affects that individual client, while in the server case the memory consumed by the application belongs to the server and is shared with all the clients running on that server instance.

 This is true for all server-side applications, but most applications are stateless and the memory gets released at the end of the request.

-As a general recomendation, you should pay the same attention to the memory consumed by a given client as in any other server-side app, paying special attention to the fact that the memory consumed by a blazor server-side application lives for a much longer time than a simple request.
+As a general recomendation, you should pay the same attention to the memory consumed by a given client as in any other server-side app, paying special attention to the fact that the memory consumed by a blazor server-side application lives for a much longer time than a single request.

 ### Connections
 Connection exhaustion can happen when a client opens too many concurrent connections to the server preventing new connections from other clients from getting established.